WanHuang0/DS_group1/reports/report_2.md

 In comparison with virtualenv, Docker provides control over external dependencies, better reproducibility in different host systems, better control over all the components of an application (not just Python) and their interactions, reuse of common architectures (there are many Docker images online ready for use).

+### 5. - What is the Docker build context?
+A docker build context is the set of files located in the specified PATH or URL.
+The context and dockerfile are used to build docker images from.

+### 6. - How can you assess the quality of a python package on PyPI?
+The Python Package Index can be useful for assessing the quality of a given python package.
+Factors to include in the evaluation of a given package are:
+1) Number of stars on GitHub
+2) License of the project
+3) Is the use compliant with the licence?
+4) Does the package has its own GitHub repository or homepage?
+5) The quality of the README.md file
+6) Popularity on Stack Overflow
+7) The date of the last commit
+8) Do the bugtracker exist?

+## Task 4
+Modules for python script:

+We  have decided to split the python code into 4 modules:
+1) Data preparation and scaling the image
+2) Building the model
+3) Training the model
+4) Evaluating the trained model

+Above split seems to be the only one sufficient for this code as it contains the intuitive division into parts that are needed for any project with trained models.

 ## Task 5
 How to create a `pip "requirements file"` for the code base and get it work within a virtualenv.